A Turn of Harvest

 Once upon a time, those booms would have signaled the beginning of an orgy.
 Now they were hollow retorts of the Colony’s demise.
 The time for change had come.
 Someone had to become a new Amah, or the Colony would fade from the Great Song.

 “I knew you plotted against me,” Karey said.

 The floor went dark.
-In an instant the Chamber was black as ink.
-A momentary inconvenience for orhatea eyes, but it was enough.
+In an instant, the Chamber was black as ink.
+A momentary inconvenience for an orhatea’s eyes, but it was enough.
 Tomo landed like spiders around the darkened chamber.
 Arita’s training saved her from the attack.
 She ducked to all fours, crawling around the edge of the uprising that made the table.
 When her eyes adjusted, she saw that Kora and Aemi had not escaped.

 A Tomo held Kora’s arms while another battered her head with a stunning rod.
 Two hits would have been enough to subdue her, but her attacker did not stop.
 She hit Kora again, and again, with blows that should have cracked her shell.
 But Kora’s eyes did not go dim.
-She was taking the blows, deflecting their force with turns of her head.
+She was taking the blows, deflecting their force with turns of her head and body.